pnp/blog/content/post/copy-a-list-with-list-items-to-another-site.md

 custom view formats to create a pretty nifty dashboard full of cards about members of the *Fellowship of the Ring*.

-For the sake of this example, let\'s pretend I made a mistake (which *never* happens IRL), and I put that list on the wrong site.
+For the sake of this example, let's pretend I made a mistake (which *never* happens IRL), and I put that list on the wrong site.

 The solution is pretty straightforward.
-We\'re basically going to create a PnP site template, add our list data to it, and then apply that template to our target site.
+We're basically going to create a PnP site template, add our list data to it, and then apply that template to our target site.

 #### Step 1 - Connect to the Source Site

-The first thing we\'ll do is connect to the source site.
+The first thing we'll do is connect to the source site.

 ``` powershell
 Connect-PnPOnline -Url https://constoso.sharepoint.com/sites/star-wars -Interactive